 Wrightsville Beach History

 First know simply as The Banks, and then as Ocean View Beach, the town of Wrightsville Beach was incorporated in 1899, named for the Wright family of Wilmington who owned large tracts of land nearby and for whom Wrightsville Sound and the small community of Wrightsville on the mainland side of the current drawbridge were already named.

 Accessibility to the beach improved in 1887 when the Shell Road – following the route of current Wrightsville Avenue – was completed, running from Wilmington, 10 miles west, to the edge of what is now the Intracoastal Waterway and the Heide Trask drawbridge.

 In 1889, the rail line was extended across the Hammocks and onto the barrier island, later known as Wrightsville Beach, where it then ran southward along a route which is now South Lumina Avenue.
 Until the automobile era, the “Beach Car” was the lifeline to Wrightsville Beach.

 At the end of the Beach Car line was Lumina pavilion, built in 1905 by the Tidewater Power Co. and named for the thousands of lights outlining its facade.
 Lumina was constructed on 200 feet of ocean frontage and later expanded to include access to Banks Channel on the sound side.
 This 12,500 square foot complex presented visitors with three levels of games and activities including a magnificent dance hall, a movie screen in the surf, and a bath house with changing rooms and showers.

 The Great Fire of 1934 destroyed over one hundred buildings on the north end of Wrightsville Beach, including The Oceanic Hotel, but not touching the south end or Lumina.
-In 1935, the trolley era gave way to the automobile, with the last trolley running in 1940.
+In 1935, the trolley era began to give way to the automobile, with the last trolley running in 1940.
 The tracks were pulled up, sold for scrap metal, and the track-bed paved for cars.